laikw/bankdm-build/README.md

 - If you change any names such as role name, you may have to edit the SageMaker Pipelines code under 'pipelines/bankdm'.

 ## Clean up
-Notebook 06 will clean up most of the resources created automatically.
+Notebook 06 will clean up most of the resources created automatically by other notebooks.
 Other areas to delete manually are:
 - SageMaker Studio
 - S3 buckets
 - VPC